Blog

 After spending a day visiting some popular attractions in the Gyeongju, I awoke early and began cycling a beeline for the coast.
 The route I chose snaked alongside and underneath a highway artery through lush green mountain valleys.
 In no time at all the smell of shrimp wafted to my senses as I rushed to meet the shoreline.
 Rejoining the labelled Korean cycling path infrastructure, I was led through countless small fishing villages.
 On one side were tightly packed fish vendors and on the other were the wave breakers protecting elderly women working on the latest catch.
 I'd end up passing near a hundred racks of seaweed, urchins, lichens and squid drying out in the sun right along the path.
 I wondered to myself how come there were no birds in sight with these easy snacks laying out in the open, but I never came across an answer.

 I made a point of starting the coast path south of Pohang city.
 This allowed me to cycle to the eastern most point of the Korean peninsula.
 At the eastern tip was a pair of monuments called the Hands of Harmony.
 From the tip into the heart of Pohang the scenery changed abruptly.
-Suddenly I found myself run through a smog heavy industrial corridor of refineries and factories.
+Suddenly I found myself riding through a smog heavy industrial corridor of refineries and factories.
 I kept my buff snug over my mouth and nose with my eyes squinting through the pollutant heavy air.

 Hands of Harmony, water Hands of Harmony, land